ralph-groupscholar/groupscholar-signal-bell/README.md

 - Guardrails against single-quote inputs that would break SQL.
 - Production database schema and seed data included.
 - Simple record script that pipes the CLI output into `psql`.
-- Optional `source` tag for tracking where a signal originated.
+- Optional `source` and `owner` tags for tracking origin and accountability.

 ## Tech